reedhedges/AMRISim/README.md

     or even adapting AMRISim's ARIA communication protocol layer for other simulators.
 * And more...
+* See [TODO.txt](TODO.txt) for list of desired future features and changes.

 Building
 --------

-To build AMRISim, AriaCoda or ARIA, and ROS1 melodic are required (see [BUILD.md](BUILD.md) for how to omit ROS1 support).
+To build AMRISim, AriaCoda or ARIA, and ROS1 are required (see [BUILD.md](BUILD.md) for how to omit ROS1 support or for more details on configuring ROS1 support).

 On Linux, GTK+ 2.x development packages are also needed, as well as g++, make, libtool, automake and autoconf.